almatsy159/django-project/README.md

 # Portfolio django

-this project's objective is to explore possibilities of the django framework.
+this project's objective is to explore possibilities of the django framework , work on few graphics render through css by testing graphics charts and try a solutions of deployment.

 # run
 pull this project